Overview

 Day 21 – Victoria Falls to Francistown

-Departing Livingstone this morning, we cross into Botswana and travel south to Francistown in central Botswana.
+Departing Victoria Falls this morning, we cross into Botswana and travel south to Francistown in central Botswana.
 We reach our overnight stop on the outskirts of Francistown in the late afternoon.

 Day 22 – Francistown to Johannesburg

-Leaving early we continue to the border with South Africa and on to the city of Johannesburg, where we arrive in the late afternoon.
+Leaving early we continue to the border with South Africa and on to the city of Johannesburg, arriving in the late afternoon.

 Day 23 – Greater Kruger National Park

 Leaving the city of Johannesburg behind us we make our way east through the coalfields of Mpumalanga.
 Our journey today follows in the footsteps of the old trade-routes to the Lowveld and the Kruger National Park.
-This afternoon there will be an opportunity to join an optional Sundowner drive.
-Booking is essential and your guide can assist on departure this morning.
+This afternoon there will enjoy a Sundowner drive through the reserve.

 Day 24 – Kruger National Park